dknight/go-smartid/README.md

 ## Contribution

 Any help is appreciated.
-Found a bug, typo, inaccuracy, etc. Please do not hesitate and make pull request or issue.
+Found a bug, typo, inaccuracy, etc.?
+Please do not hesitate and make pull request or issue.

 ## License